archit555/Bank-Customer-Churn-Prediction/README.md

 ![Churn by Exit Status](https://user-images.githubusercontent.com/44424472/126026664-1e0ccd6e-db2b-4db6-bb89-4b94ab833b31.PNG)

 The majority class, "Stays" (0), has around 80% data points and the minority class, "Exits" (1), has around 20% datapoints.
+So the baseline model could be to predict that 20% of the customers will churn.
+Given 20% is a small number, we need to ensure that the chosen model does predict with great accuracy this 20% as it is of interest to the bank to identify and keep this bunch as opposed to accurately predicting the customers that are retained.
+So instead of looking only at overall model accuracy, we will should also focus on recall.

 ---